David Berkowitz: Literature

-Breslin, in collaboration with writer Dick Schaap, published a novelized account of the murders, .44 (1978), less than a year after Berkowitz' arrest.
+Breslin, in collaboration with writer Dick Schaap, published a novelized account of the murders, .44 (1978), less than a year after Berkowitz's arrest.
 The highly fictionalized plot recounts the exploits of a Berkowitz-based character dubbed "Bernard Rosenfeld."
 Outside of North America, the book was renamed Son of Sam.

-The 2016 young adult novel Burn Baby Burn by Meg Medina is set in New York during 1977, and depicts how fear of being one of the Son of Sam victims affected the daily lives of people.
+The 2016 young adult novel Burn Baby Burn by Meg Medina is set in New York City during 1977, and depicts how fear of being one of the Son of Sam victims affected the daily lives of people.

-He's also referred to by Lee Child in his Jack Reacher Series short novella "High Heat" (2013).
+He is also referred to by Lee Child in his Jack Reacher Series short novella "High Heat" (2013).

 TV and film

 The Spike Lee drama Summer of Sam was released in 1999, with actor Michael Badalucco in the role of Berkowitz.
-The film depicts the tensions that develop in a Bronx neighborhood during the shootings, and Berkowitz' part is largely symbolic.
+The film depicts the tensions that develop in a Bronx neighborhood during the shootings, and Berkowitz's part is largely symbolic.
 A minor character in the script, he functions "mostly as a berserk metaphor for Lee's view of the seventies as a period of amoral excess."
 Berkowitz was reported to be disturbed by what he called exploitation of "the ugliness of the past" in Lee's film.

 Other movie portrayals of Berkowitz include Ulli Lommel's Son of Sam (2008; direct-to-video) and the CBS television movie Out of the Darkness (1985).
-The character of Son of Sam played a significant minor role in the miniseries The Bronx Is Burning (2007).
+The character of Son of Sam played a significant minor role in the miniseries The Bronx Is Burning (2007), played by Paul Marini.
 Oliver Cooper portrayed him in the TV series Mindhunter (2019).
 In 2021, Netflix released documentary series The Sons of Sam: A Descent Into Darkness, going back to describing in detail the Satanic cult theory as well as Maury Terry's investigations into the case.

 In the Seinfeld episode "The Diplomat's Club," Kramer uses the mailbag of David Berkowitz, owned by Newman, as collateral for a bet on airplane arrival times.
-In another Seinfeld episode, "The Frogger," Kramer proposes the name "Son of Dad" as a nickname for a new serial killer The Lopper, a reference to Berkowitz's nickname "Son of Sam."
+In another Seinfeld episode, "The Frogger," Kramer proposes the name "Son of Dad" as a nickname for a serial killer called The Lopper, a reference to Berkowitz's nickname "Son of Sam."
 In the Seinfeld episode "The Junk Mail," Jerry's friend Frankie finds George in Jerry's van and says through the closed driver's side window, "Seinfeld's van!"
 George mistakes this for "Son of Sam!" and exclaims, "I knew it wasn't Berkowitz!"
 In the episode "The Engagement" Newman says, when the police arrive to arrest him, "What took you so long?", echoing Berkowitz.

-In the episode "The Tell" of Only Murders in the Building, several characters play a card game created for the television show called Son of Sam.
+In the Only Murders in the Building episode "The Tell", several characters play a card game created for the television show called "Son of Sam".
 This game is similar to the party game Mafia, where one player is assigned the role of a killer, in this case the Son of Sam, who eliminates other players over a series of rounds.
 Each round, the other players have the opportunity to try to guess who is the Son of Sam.